 LL.M. (taxation), New York University School of Law

 Teaching and Scholarship

-Professor Reiber currently teaches civil procedure, conflict of laws, corporate taxation, federal income taxation, and professional responsibility.
+Professor Reiber teaches business associations, civil procedure, conflict of laws, corporate taxation, federal income taxation, and professional responsibility.
 Professor Reiber's research focuses on procedural reforms intended to reduce litigation costs and improve decision making.
-Professor Reiber recently published an article, Latching Onto Laches: A Rules-Based Alternative for Resolving Questions of Waiver Following the Inadvertent Production of Privileged Documents in Federal Court Actions, in the New Mexico Law Review and is the co-author of an article, The Complexity of Complexity: An Empirical Study of Juror Competence in Civil Cases, published in the University of Cincinnati Law Review.
+Professor Reiber published an article, Latching Onto Laches: A Rules-Based Alternative for Resolving Questions of Waiver Following the Inadvertent Production of Privileged Documents in Federal Court Actions, in the New Mexico Law Review and is the co-author of an article, The Complexity of Complexity: An Empirical Study of Juror Competence in Civil Cases, published in the University of Cincinnati Law Review.
 Professor Reiber recently published an article, Untangling the Strings: Transfer Taxation of Retained Interests and Powers, in the Akron Law Review.

 Activities and Affiliations

 Professor Reiber is retired from the practice of law.
 He was previously admitted to practice in New York and Washington.
 He served as a member of the Washington State Bar Association Committee on Civil Rules and also on the Washington State Bar Association Board of Bar Examiners.

 Latching Onto Laches: A Rules-Based Alternative for Resolving Questions of Waiver Following the Inadvertent Production of Privileged Documents in Federal Court Actions, 38 N.M.
 L. Rev. 197 (2008)